sdiehl/stephendiehl.com/posts/books.md

 ---
-title: Books that Influenced
+title: Influential Books
 date: November 24, 2015
 ---

-### Books that Influenced by thinking (2007-2016)
+### Books

-Every couple of years
+Every couple of years I reflect on the most influential books that I've read.
+Going back several years these are the books that I most remember from my university days and time working in industry that have influenced how I think.

 <hr/>

 #### Hard

 Non-fiction and textbooks

+**The Little MLer** by Matthias Felleisen

+A whimsical set of discussions around a set of small Standard ML projects.
+Convey's the large ideas in typed functional programming, concerning polymorphism, higher order functions and algebraic datatypes.

 **Gödel, Escher, Bach** by Douglas Hofstadter